 Sodré, I. and Roth, P. (ed.).
 2015.
 Imaginary Existences; A Psychoanalytic Exploration of Phantasy, Fiction, Dreams and Daydreams.
 Routledge.

 Spillius, E. B. Roth, P. and Rusbridger, R. (eds.)
 2007.
 Encounters with Melanie Klein, Selected Papers of Elizabeth Spillius.
 New Library of Psychoanalysis, Routledge.
+Download a review of Encounters with Melanie Klein.

 In Encounters with Melanie Klein: Selected Papers of Elizabeth Spillius the author argues that her two professions, anthropology and psychoanalysis, have much in common, and explains how her background in anthropology led her on to a profound involvement in psychoanalysis and her establishment as a leading figure amongst Kleinian analysts.